klynch/skyline/readme.md

     ]

-General alert settings are stored as a JSON blob in the Redis key `skyline:alerts:settings`.
+General alert settings are stored as a JSON blob in the Redis key `skyline:config:alerts:settings`.

     ALERT_SETTINGS = {
         #This specifies the mailserver to connect to.
 If user or password are blank no authentication is used.